manloeng/nc-news/README.md

 ```bash
 npm install
 ```
-This will install all the modules that is listed in the `package.json`
+This will install all the modules that are listed in the `package.json`

 ## Step 3 - Creating knexfile.js